nkhakwan/week6WednesdayApiStuff/README.md

 #### By _**KhanSahab**_

 ## Description
-_This project basically would be sending ajax requests to get the api's from different sites and then using the data recieved in the local code.
-Tomorrow some specific project can also be chosen._
+_This project basically would be sending ajax requests to get the api's from different sites and then using the data recieved in the local code._

 ## Setup/Installation Requirements